Comcast partners with Asian carriers, eyes mobile market

 Building a wireless network from scratch is something cable companies considered over the past few years but never committed to due to the high costs involved.

-One advantage cable companies have is a large amount of fiber wire in the ground, known as "backhaul," which they already rent out to wireless companies to handle data traffic.
+One advantage cable companies have is a large amount of fibre wire in the ground, known as "backhaul," which they already rent out to wireless companies to handle data traffic.

 While cable companies have bought and sold wireless spectrum before, analysts say the quickest way for a cable company to get into the cellular market would be to rent airwaves from wireless companies through a mobile virtual network operator agreement, or MVNO.
 Such an agreement would give cable companies wireless cover for areas outside the range of WiFi.